-Thailand is the land of smiles and delicious food, even for the gluten free traveler!
-Almost all the curries I encountered were gluten free and dairy free, making it another one of the most diverse gluten free destinations I’ve been (OMG more than 2 menu options???).
+For lunch and dinner options, almost all the curries I encountered were gluten free and dairy free, making it one of the most diverse gluten free destinations I’ve been (OMG more than 2 menu options???).
 Nut allergies will be difficult in Thailand however, so be careful if you have issues, especially with peanuts.
 Also be aware the spice level of most food in Thailand is not for the faint of heart, so ask for it ‘mild’ and expect it to still come spicy.